MalickMuzamil/Portfolio/README.md

 🌐 API Integration
 Real-time data fetching using REST & GraphQL.

-🖼️ Project Previews
-Project	Screenshot
-Portfolio Website
-E-Commerce App
-Blog CMS

-Replace the image URLs with your actual screenshots!

 📬 Contact Me
 Let’s connect!
 💬 If you have feedback, questions, or collaboration ideas:

 📧 Email: malikmuzamil92110@example.com
 💼 LinkedIn: linkedin.com/in/malik-muzamil

-“Code is like humor.
-When you have to explain it, it’s bad.” — Cory House

 Thanks for visiting! 🚀

-yaml
-Copy
-Edit

----

 ### 🔧 Tips to Make it Even Better